ARCTraining/swd2_git/_episodes/04-changes.md

 {: .bash}

 ~~~
-diff --git a/mars.txt b/mars.txt
+diff --git a/project.txt b/project.txt
-index df0654a..315bf3a 100644
+index 17e2b79..2485f1d 100644
---- a/mars.txt
+--- a/project.txt
-+++ b/mars.txt
++++ b/project.txt
-@@ -1 +1,2 @@
+@@ -1 +1,3 @@
- Cold and dry, but everything is my favorite color
-+The two moons may be a problem for Wolfman
+ Some initial data analysis to identify how inflammation changes over time after surgery.
++Jane is a Data Scientist and Samit is a statistician.
+We'll need to determine
++who is responsible for what in this project.
 ~~~
 {: .output}